iCurlmyster/yfusion/README.md

 ## Current Status

+Currently this library has limited support for the API.
+It started out as just a need for a couple of the requests but now I am trying to flesh out the rest of the API.

+This library is just a wrapper to make interacting with the Yelp Fusion API easier and to provide returned structs with defined fields instead of having just a map object.

 Supported requests:
 - Business Search
 - Business Details
 - Business Search by Phone number
 - Business Reviews

-Currently this has limited support of the API, because these are the requests that I needed.
-However I do plan to flesh out the rest of the API.
+Requests TODO:
+- Business Match
+- Transaction Search
+- Autocomplete

 ## Requirements